 One of the trickiest flowers is the orchid.
 The mirror orchid produces flowers that look and smell exactly like a species of female wasp.
 Thereby attracting the male wasp for cross-pollination.
 While the flower of the bucket orchid.
 As the name implies, it’s shaped like a bucket.
 In order to trap the only kind of bee that can pollinate it.
 Other orchids imitate the smell of an aphid in distress in order to attract hover-flies, which eat aphids.

 Want to experience the beauty and artfulness of the orchid plant up close?
-You can get your very own today from Plants Across Melbourne.
+You can get your very own today from Flowers Across Melbourne.
 Available in a wide selection of colours and attractive pots.
 You’ll fall in love with this sophisticated plant in no time.

 And, just like there are plants that rely only on self-pollination, there are some that can reproduce only through cross-pollination.
 This is because all of the flowers on these plants are either only female or only male.
 In nature, these plants rely strictly on insects, animals, or the wind to reproduce.
 Approximately 157 flowering plant families have been discovered with this characteristic.
 They tend to occur mostly in tropical and island environments.
 Additionally they include plants such as papaya, asparagus, mistletoe, yam, kiwi, and hemp.